Goa: Theatre

 Natak, Tiatr (most popular) and Zagor are the chief forms of Goa's traditional performance arts.
 Other forms are Ranmale, Dashavatari, Kalo, Goulankala, Lalit, Kala and Rathkala.
 Stories from the Ramayana and the Mahabharata along with more modern social subjects are narrated with song and dance.

 Jagor, the traditional folk dance–drama, is performed by the Hindu Kunbi and Christian Gauda communities of Goa, to seek the Divine Grace for protection and prosperity of the crop.
 The literal meaning of Jagor is "jagran", or wakeful nights.
 The strong belief is that the night-long performance awakens the deities once a year and they continue to remain awake throughout the year guarding the village.

 Perni Jagor is the ancient mask dance–drama of Goa, performed by Perni families, using well crafted and painted wooden masks, depicting various animals, birds, supernatural power, deities, demons, and social characters.

 Gauda Jagor is an impression of social life that displays all the existing moods and modes of human characters.
 It is predominantly based on three main characters, Gharasher, Nikhandar, and Parpati, wearing shining dresses and headgear.
-The performance is accompanied by vibrant tunes of Goan folk instruments like Nagara/Dobe, Ghumat, Madale, and Kansale.
+The performance is accompanied by vibrant tunes of Goan folk instruments like Nagara/Dobe, Ghumat, Mhadalem, and Kansallem.

 In some places, Jagor performances are held with the participation of both Hindus and the Christian community, whereby characters are played by Hindus and musical support is provided by Christian artistes.

 Tiatr (Teatro) and its artists play a major role in keeping the Konkani language and music alive.
 Tiatrs are conducted solely in the Roman script of Konkani as it is primarily a Christian community-based act.
 They are played in scenes with music at regular intervals, the scenes are portrayals of daily life and are known to depict social and cultural scenarios.
 Tiatrs are regularly held especially on weekends mainly at Kala Academy, Panaji, Pai Tiatrist Hall at Ravindra Bhavan, Margao and most recent shows have also started at the new Ravindra Bhavan, Baina, Vasco.
 Western Musical Instruments such as Drums, Bass, Keyboards, and Trumpets are part of the show and most of them are played acoustically.
 It is one of Goa's few art forms that is renowned across the world with performances popular among Goans in the Middle-East, Americas and Europe.